Weijtmans/pinball/README.md

 - -V for verbose logging to the console
 - -X ignores hardware and platform settings (for virtual testing using smart virtual)
 - -b will ignore media controller

+- mpf -t -b to debug
+- mpf both -V to start